 Turkey populations have been expanding to many new areas within these units.
 Most of them are on private lands, so make sure you get permission to access these areas.
-Turkeys can also be found in the Deschutes and John Day River canyons and many other side- drainages of the river canyons, some on BLM and state managed lands.
-These areas could be a great opportunity to get away from other hunters.
+Turkey also can be found in the Deschutes and John Day river canyons and many other side-drainages of the river canyons, some on BLM and state-managed lands.
+These areas could be a great place to get away from other hunters.

 Turkeys can be found on forestland in the Ochoco, Grizzly and Maury WMU’s.
 Turkey numbers and distribution in the district are gradually increasing, with groups scattered throughout the national forest.
 Turkeys were relocated to the southern portion of the Ochoco WMU and the Eastern portion of the Maury WMU this winter.
 There is still snow at higher elevations and north-facing areas of the forest, and spring so far has been pretty wet, so travel may be limited.
 Green up is occurring below the snow line and turkeys can often be found in these areas.